 - a demonstration to evaluate integrated financing for care involving a hospital stay by studying the use of bundled payments for hospital and physician services under Medicaid;

-Efforts to restructure Medicaid should ensure that:
+Federal and state efforts to restructure Medicaid should ensure that:

 - quality protections are given the same priority as cost and access issues; and